-Recommended DICOM image viewers:
+Recommended DICOM viewers:

-1. Windows: MicroDicom is a free, lightweight DICOM viewer for personal use.
+- MicroDicom is a free, lightweight DICOM viewer for personal use.
 It features an intuitive user interface, fast performance and MPR features.
 It can open JPEG, BMP, PNG GDIF and TIFF formats.
 It also has a CD/DVD/USB version that can be added to DICOM dataset for use on exernal storage.

 Useful free segmentation software, valuable in understanding the volume and surface areas of various features, such as apical periodonititis: